LAGonauta/MetaAudio/README.md

 "-steam -insecure -game <game>".
 There are two sample shorcut files included, "OpenAL Half-Life" and "OpenAL Natural-Selection".

 There should be an "MetaAudio.dll" entry in "plugins.lst".

+# One Click Installation

+1. You have to compile the MetaAudio by yourself before installation. see Compiling

+2. Run `install-to-(WhateverGameYouWant).bat`

+3. Launch game from shortcut `MetaHook for (WhateverGameYouWant)`

+* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.

 # Known bugs